Male vs Female German Shepherds (+ Tips for First-Time GSD Parents)

 Frequently Asked Questions About Male vs Female German Shepherds

-What is better a male or female German Shepherd?
+Is a male or female German Shepherd better for protection?

 Which gender of dog is more expensive?